Weekend Raft and Social Event at Audley 2005

 Good afternoon Master,

 Just thought I would advise of the only Cruising activity over Easter that I was aware of.
-"Splinter" and "Charade" proceeded to Audley on the tide on Sunday morning.

 The weather on Friday/Saturday was so iffy that we put the trip off until the sun came out and the rain stopped.